panther-labs/panther-analysis/README.md

 ## Getting Updates

-When you want to pull in the latest changes from our this repository, perform the following steps from your private repo:
+When you want to pull in the latest changes from our repository, perform the following steps from your private repo:

 ```bash
 # add the public repository as a remote